tomershay100/Fully-Connected-Neural-Network/README.md

 	$ python3 neural_net.py -train_x train_x -train_y train_y -test_x test_x -test_y test_y -lr 0.03
 ```

+Note that for using the dataset given in this repo, you need to unzip the dataset.zip folder (for example, using 7-zip)
 ## Dependencies
 * [Python 3.6+](https://www.python.org/downloads/)
 * Git